 If you had a chance to read 4-parts post about my way to invest, you have already figured out that I am a contrarian investor.
-It simply means that I don’t listen to talking heads who preach the same strategies that don’t work in most of the cases.
-I am always looking for some nontraditional approach to investing.
+It simply means that I don’t listen to talking heads who preach the same strategies that don’t work in most cases.
+I am always looking for a nontraditional approach to investing.
 So far, it has served me well.

 Let’s talk about market timing.
 I bet you have been reading in multiple articles on the Internet that the market timing doesn’t pay off because you never know what will happen with the market tomorrow or in the future.
 There are even some very convincing tables and graphs in every article.

-While it is unrealistic to assume that you will buy at very bottom and sell at very top, there are ways to spot the market changes in trends as they emerge.
+While it is unrealistic to assume that you will buy at the very bottom and sell at the very top, there are ways to spot the market changes in trends as they emerge.
 What if I tell you that there is a way to play the market and be successful with market timing?
-What if there are some simple rules that will allow you using certain strategy and be successful with it?
+What if some simple rules will allow you to use a certain strategy and be successful with it?

 Intrigued?
 Let’s discuss.

 Long-term success in the stock market starts with many components as I have reflected in the previous post.
 Earlier or later, you will have to choose the strategy that will keep the odds in your favor and will manage potential risk.
 The strategy should reflect not only the cyclical nature of the stock market but also when to buy or sell.
 With today’s market volatility, it is critically important.

 The key to the market timing strategy is using the right tool.
 My right tool is not a big secret.
 This tool existed for many years and it’s called the IBD.

 The IBD identifies 3 market conditions, and, depending on condition, you will have a clear signal on what to do with your assets.
 The Market Pulse section of IBD helps you spot major changes in trend by identifying which of the three possible stages the market is in every trading day.

 The stages are: